integreat-io/integreat-transporter-ftp/README.md

 [Integreat](https://github.com/integreat-io/integreat) send and receive data over ftp/sftp.

-**Note:** We're only supporting fetching for now.
-You may get from a remote FTP server and provide a virtual SFTP server for others to fetch from.
+**Note:** We're only supporting fetching for now, except for deleting files in a virtual SFTP server.
+You may get from a remote FTP server and provide a virtual SFTP server for others to fetch from (and delete files).

 ## Getting started